Morriar/box/boxes/README.md

 The `boxme` program provides an infrastructure to run and checks programs and user submissions in a controlled environment.

+In order to access the `boxme` program from anywhere, you must add the `boxes/` directory to your `PATH`.

 ## BOX and BOXME

 A BOX is a directory containing tests, configuration and other things used to validate a submission for a programming exercise or competition.